Covert learning and disclosure: Verifiability comparative statics

+Therefore, whenever an unraveling equilibrium exists (regardless of whether PNBP holds or not) a $\succeq^\mathrm{lc}$-increase in verifiability cannot lower the sender-worst equilibrium payoff.
+Conversely, changes in the verifiability structure that do not increase (in the set-inclusion sense) which types are lowest-consistent may do so.

 \begin{remark}[More separation possibilities] An alternative (natural) notion of `more verifiability' captures the idea that, for all sender types, separation possibilities increase.
-Formally, for a fixed verifiability structure $M$ and message $m \in \mathcal{M}$, let $S_m^c \equiv [0,1] \setminus M^{-1}(m)$ denote the complement of $M^{-1}(m)$ in $[0,1]$ i.e. the set of types who cannot send message $m$.
+Formally, for a fixed verifiability structure $M$ and message $m \in \mathcal{M}$, let $S_m^c \equiv [0,1] \setminus M^{-1}(m)$ denote the complement of $M^{-1}(m)$ in $[0,1]$.
+That is, $S_m^c$ is the set of types that cannot send message $m$.
 For a given $s \in [0,1]$, let

-denote the collection of type sets from which $s$ can separate by means of a \emph{single} message, no matter what the receiver's belief is.
+denote the collection of type sets from which $s$ can separate by means of a single message, no matter what the receiver's belief is.
 Given verifiability structures $M''$ and $M'$, say that $M''$ exhibits \emph{more separation possibilities than} $M'$, and denote it by $M'' \succeq M'$, iff $K_{M''}(s) \supseteq K_{M'}(s)$ for all $s \in [0,1]$.